pinting/TalkJS/README.md

 ### peerRemoved

-A peer leave or disconnect.
+A peer left or disconnected.
 It takes the same argument as peerAdded.

 ### nameChanged